 “I’m only kidding.
 You need thicker skin.”

 Or invalidation might resemble remarks like these: “You’re overreacting.”
 “That’s nothing to cry about.”
 “You’re upset for no reason.”
 “You need to buck up and stop being a drama queen.”
 “Don’t worry.”
 “Don’t be upset.”
 “Stop complaining.”
 “Don’t be so sensitive.”
-“Get over it,” etc, etc.
+“Get over it,” etc.

 Sometimes invalidation can be overt, such as when one partner (or both) berates or belittles the other person’s feelings.
-An overt, caustic remark may even convey a sense of contempt of one partner for another.
+An overt, caustic remark may even convey a sense of contempt for one partner for another.
 Sarcastic phrases like “Well, I’m sorry I’m not perfect like you” or “I forgot how lucky I am to be married to you” can cut like a knife.
 Invalidation hurts and can be highly toxic to your relationship.
 Research shows that a pattern of invalidation is an accurate predictor of future problems and divorce.

 Invalidation can also be more subtle.
 It may involve an argument where one partner may merely be ignoring or minimizing the other partner’s feelings.
 The message conveyed is your feelings don’t matter.
 A husband may put his wife down because she is more emotional or is more easily hurt by comments.

-A wife may invalidate a husband’s desire to succeed in his career, saying that it really doesn’t matter if he receives a promotion to a managerial position.
+A wife may invalidate a husband’s desire to succeed in his career, saying that it doesn’t matter if he receives a promotion to a managerial position.
 Or a husband may invalidate a wife’s fears about the children’s safety.
-Ultimately the spouse receiving these comments feels frustrated, unheard, angry and resentful.
-The spouse begins to share less and less until eventually the intimate level of sharing evaporates.
-When this happens, closeness and intimacy is lost.
+Ultimately the spouse receiving these comments feels frustrated, unheard, angry, and resentful.
+The spouse begins to share less and less until eventually, the intimate level of sharing evaporates.
+When this happens, closeness and intimacy are lost.